 - Epigastric hernias

 - Umbilical hernias

-- Most common in men within the ages of 20-50 years.
+- Most common in men between the ages of 20 and 50 years.

 - Multiple hernias may be present.

 - They are usually asymptomatic but can present with epigastric pain varying from mild to severe and penetrating.
 It may be accompanied by bloating, nausea and vomiting, often after meals.

 - The hernia can be made to bulge by asking the patient to strain.

 - Obese patients may need ultrasound or CT scanning to confirm diagnosis.

 - They need to be differentiated from a diastasis recti, which is a widening of the linea alba without a defect in the fascia.

 - Surgical repair is essential, as there is a high risk that they will incarcerate or strangulate.